-Improving the competitiveness of traditional pond farming, while preserving or increasing the biodiversity.

-Improving the sustainability of aquaculture by using alternative energy sources and reducing environmental load.

-Promoting aquaculture diversification and production of new species.

-Developing precision aquaculture applying innovative intensive technologies.
+- Improving the competitiveness of traditional pond farming, while preserving or increasing the biodiversity. - Improving the sustainability of aquaculture by using alternative energy sources and reducing environmental load. - Promoting aquaculture diversification and production of new species. - Developing precision aquaculture applying innovative intensive technologies.

 Promoting fish processing and the production of highly processed products.
-Promoting fisheries and aquaculture research and knowledge transfer.

-Promoting the horizontal and vertical cooperation of actors in the fisheries sector by facilitating the creation of producer organizations and inter-branch organizations.

-Increasing fish consumption, promoting fish products, supporting fish marketing.
-Supporting monitoring, data collection and control.

-Increasing the number of spawning sites by habitat improvement in inland natural waters for the qualitative and quantitative improvement of fish populations.
+Promoting fisheries and aquaculture research and knowledge transfer. - Promoting the horizontal and vertical cooperation of actors in the fisheries sector by facilitating the creation of producer organizations and inter-sectoral organizations. - Increasing fish consumption, promoting fish products, supporting fish marketing.
+Supporting monitoring, data collection and control. - Increasing the number of spawning sites by habitat improvement in inland natural waters for the qualitative and quantitative improvement of fish populations.